Crystal growing technologies

 Advantages:

-> Thermal strain-free grown crystals
+> Thermally strain-free crystals

 Disadvantages: